9 Reasons to Visit Marrakech at Least Once in Your Life

 3. The Food Alone Is Worth the Trip

-Moroccan food is comfort food at its best.
+Moroccan food is comfort food at its finest.
 We’re talking slow-cooked tagines with meat so tender it falls off the bone, fluffy couscous piled high with vegetables, smoky grilled kebabs, and flaky pastries dripping with honey.
-And let’s not forget street food: fresh orange juice, sizzling snails (if you’re feeling brave), and fried dough sprinkled with sugar.
-Even if you came to Marrakech for no other reason, the food would be enough to make the trip worth it.
+Then there’s the street food: fresh-squeezed orange juice, sizzling snails if you’re feeling adventurous, warm bowls of harira soup, and sweet chebakia pastries.

 4. Riads Feel Like Secret Gardens